Video The American Classroom: Texas school district tackles teacher shortages

 The American Classroom: Texas school district tackles teacher shortages

-ABC News’ Mireya Villarreal reports from Mesquite, Texas, on the nation’s teacher shortage on “This Week.”
+ABC News' Mireya Villarreal reports from Mesquite, Texas, on the nationwide teacher shortage since the pandemic and the efforts of one school district to recruit and retain teachers.

 Examined